danbev/learning-crypto/notes/certificates.md

 ## Digital Certificates
-So certificates are basically a way to create a datastructure consisting of a name and a public key, linking/mapping a name to a public key:
+So certificates are basically a way to create a mapping between a name and a public key.
+Imaging having a datastructure consisting of a name and a public key, linking/mapping a name to a public key:
 ```rust
 struct Certificate {
   name: String,